 - a.
 The Council will review its policies, plans, and regulations to proactively plan for and adapt to climate change and sea level rise.
 The Council will integrate climate change and sea level rise scenarios into its operations to prepare Rhode Island for these new, evolving conditions and make the state's coastal areas more resilient. - b.
-The Council's sea level rise policies are based upon the CRMC's legislative mandate to preserve, protect, and where possible, restore the coastal resources of the state through comprehensive and coordinated long-range planning. - c.
-The Council recognizes that sea level rise is ongoing and its foremost concern is the accelerated rate of rise and the associated risks to Rhode Island coastal areas today and in the future.
+The Council's sea level rise policies are based upon the CRMC's legislative mandate to preserve, protect, and where possible, restore the coastal resources of the state through comprehensive and coordinated long-range planning. - The Council recognizes that sea level rise is ongoing and its foremost concern is the accelerated rate of rise and the associated risks to Rhode Island coastal areas today and in the future.
 Accordingly, for planning and management purposes, it is the Council's policy to accommodate a base rate of expected 3 to 5 foot rise in sea level by 2100 in the siting, design, and implementation of public and private coastal activities and to insure proactive stewardship of coastal ecosystems under these changing conditions.
 It should be noted that the 3 to 5 foot rate of sea level rise assumption embedded in this policy is relatively narrow and low.
 The Council recognizes that the lower the sea level rise estimate used, the greater the risk that policies and efforts to adapt sea level rise and climate change will prove to be inadequate.
 Therefore, the policies of the Council may take into account different risk tolerances for differing types of public and private coastal activities.
-In addition, this long-term sea level change base rate will be revisited by the Council periodically to address new scientific evidence.
+In addition, this long-term sea level change base rate will be revisited by the Council periodically to address new scientific evidence. - B. See § 00-1.1.10 of this Chapter for the most recent policies on climate change and sea level rise.